 Getting a small business up and running sometimes feels like one long, expensive admin task – so we’re always on the lookout for helpful tools to save small business owners and sole traders time or money (preferably both!).

-One important tool for businesses that are often on the road is the fuel card – a simple and useful financial product that lets you take control of your vehicle costs.
+One important tool if you want to be seen as one of the best businesses for attracting and keeping employees, and you have a team on the road, is the fuel card – a simple and useful financial product that lets you take control of your vehicle costs.

 How does it work?